borderzero/terraform-provider-border0/README.md

   required_providers {
     border0 = {
       source  = "borderzero/border0"
-      version = "0.1.9"
+      version = "0.1.10"
     }
   }
 }

 provider "border0" {
   // Border0 access token.
 Required.
-  // if not set explicitly, the provider will use the environment variable BORDER0_TOKEN token = "_my_access_token_"
+  // If not set explicitly, the provider will use the env var BORDER0_TOKEN.
+  //
+  // You can generate a Border0 access token one by going to:
+  // portal.border0.com -> Organization Settings -> Access Tokens
+  // and then create a token in Member or Admin permission groups. token = "_my_access_token_"
 }
 ```